This post may contain affiliate links. Read my disclosure policy.

-I grew up with abusive parents who were also addicts.
+I grew up with abusive parents who were addicts.
 For many years of my adult life, I kept that truth a secret.
-In “the church” there seems to be some stigma and shame attached to people who come from messy backgrounds.
+In “the church” there is a lot of stigma and shame attached to people who come from messy backgrounds.
 I’m thankful Jesus is our Living Hope.
 He can break through our chains and shatter the walls of shame and insecurity that often surround our pain.

-Just for the record, if an unmedicated paranoid schizophrenic who believed in black helicopters and found joy torturing my sister and me emotionally is a “step up,” then I seriously blocked a lot of crazy stuff out from my early childhood.
+Just for the record, if an unmedicated paranoid schizophrenic who believed in black helicopters and found joy torturing my sister and me emotionally and verbally is a “step up,” then I seriously blocked a lot of crazy stuff out from my early childhood.
 Because that makes my dad a saint.
 And trust me, he wasn’t.
 He was criminally abusive.

-I’m a Jesus loving girl who gave her heart and life to the Lord at the young age of four or five.
-I’m fuzzy on the details because God has pretty much been my best friend ever since.
-We’ve had our ups and downs like all normal, healthy relationships do.
+I’m a Jesus-loving girl who gave her heart and life to the Lord at the young age of four or five.
+I’m fuzzy on the details because God has pretty much been part of my life since I can remember.
+Sure, we’ve had our ups and downs like all normal, healthy relationships do.
 But the Lord has been the one constant, steady rock in the stormy seas of my life.
 I’m super thankful for that!

 Have you ever wondered how abusive addicts spend their Sundays?

 Many go to church like the rest of us!

 Even though our family was messed up we went to church every Sunday.
 We had our best clothes and smiles on display for the whole world to see.
 We were “practically perfect in every way,” as Mary Poppins would say.

 Mom never missed a Sunday unless someone was sick.
 Dad worked a lot, so he showed up on Easter and Christmas and that was enough for him.
 The other guy mom lived with later (“new dad”) was an atheist, so we didn’t need to worry about him much church-wise.
 But he mocked us daily for our faith and would punish me whenever I sang.